espruino/EspruinoDocs/devices/KeyPad.md

 A [KeyPad Matrix](http://en.wikipedia.org/wiki/Keyboard_matrix_circuit) is a selection of switches arranged in a grid.
 One side of each switch is connected with horizontal wires (rows) and one side is connected with vertical wires (columns).
 By putting a signal on one side (for example the rows) and reading the other side (the columns), you can determine which key is pressed down.

-**Note:** this isn't very good at determining when multiple keys are pressed.

 KeyPads are handled by the [[KeyPad.js]] module.